Anti-Armenian sentiment in Azerbaijan: Glorification of violence

 Azerbaijani authorities have glorified acts of violence against Armenians, including by granting awards or other privileges to individuals responsible for such atrocities.
 Viktor Krivopuskov, who previously served as an officer of the Ministry of Internal Affairs of the USSR and a member of a peacekeeping mission in Nagorno-Karabakh gives the following assessment of Azerbaijan's current state policy:"The criminals are promoted to the rank of heroes, monuments are erected on their burial places, which comes to prove that the government of Azerbaijan actually continues the policy of genocide which was initiated at the end of the 19th and at the beginning of the 20th centuries."In 2004, the Azerbaijani lieutenant Ramil Safarov murdered Armenian lieutenant Gurgen Markaryan in his sleep at a Partnership for Peace NATO program in Hungary.
 In 2006, Safarov was sentenced to life imprisonment in Hungary with a minimum incarceration period of 30 years.
 In 2012, after his request under the Strasbourg convention he was extradited to Azerbaijan, where he was greeted as a hero by a huge crowd, pardoned by the Azerbaijani president despite contrary assurances made to Hungary, promoted to the rank of major, given an apartment, and eight years of back pay.
+The Ombudsperson of Azerbaijan stated that Ramil Safarov "should become an exemplary model of patriotism for the Azerbaijani youth."
 Armenia cut all diplomatic ties with Hungary after this incident.
 The Government of Azerbaijan reportedly offered to buy 2-4 billion dollars of Hungarian sovereign bonds in order to secure the release of the convicted murderer.
 On 19 September 2013, President Aliyev stated that "Azerbaijan has returned Ramil Safarov—its officer to homeland, given him freedom and restored the justice."
 Amnesty International noted that Azerbaijan’s treatment of Safarov following his extradition suggest that "Margaryan’s brutal murder based on his ethnicity was, retroactively, a state-sponsored hate crime."

 In 2016, Azerbaijani President Aliyev awarded a medal to an Azerbaijani soldier who had beheaded 19-year-old Artsakh soldier Kyaram Sloyan and shared photos on social media showing himself with Sloyan’s severed head.
 In 2022, Azerbaijani soldier Gardashkhan Abishov — investigated for abusing Armenian soldiers and sharing a video of the mutilation of a female service member — was nonetheless awarded by President Aliyev for "protecting Azerbaijan's borders."